 Call filtering is a more advanced type of call blocking where calls are blocked according to specific rules.
 It allows for schedules setups where the filtering applies only on certain hours or days.
 This can be useful, for example, if different shifts or workers deal with different area codes or countries.

-Call filtering rules can also let some calls be accepted in situations where otherwise regular call blocking would have applied.
+Call filtering rules can also let some calls be accepted in situations where, otherwise, regular call blocking would have applied.
 For example when an incoming number already exists in a user's address book, call filtering would allow it even if the area code for the number is blocked.

-By combining several rules you can create lists of approved numbers that meet certain criteria to make sure you don't to lose potential clients from certain area codes or markets.
+By combining several rules you can create lists of approved numbers that meet certain criteria to make sure you don't lose potential clients from certain area codes or markets.
 Rules can be prioritized, emphasizing some over others, to create complex filtering scenarios.